Tudat/tudat/tutorials/applicationWalkthroughs/perturbedEarthOrbitingSatellite.rst

     accelerationMap[  "Asterix" ] = accelerationsOfAsterix;

+Note that the spherical-harmonic gravitational model is implemented with the derived-class :class:`SphericalHarmonicAccelerationSettings` with inputs the degree and order of the model.
 Finally, :literal:`"Asterix"` is added to :literal:`bodiesToPropagate` while having :literal:`"Earth"` as the respective central body.
 This means that despite that other celestial bodies have been included, these will not be propagated.

 .. code-block:: cpp